uniVocity/univocity-examples/src/test/resources/README_template.md

 When establishing a mapping between entities, it is mandatory to define an identifier mapping.
 This mapping must ensure that both source and destination values form a unique representation of each record (similarly to primary keys in a database).
 The identifier does not need to be a primary key of a database, and uniVocity won't perform any validation against its contents.
 If the source data can contain duplicates, you can manage that and discard/transform any anomaly with the features described in the following sections.
-The identifier values of both source and destination will have their String representation used in uniVocity metadata tables.
+The identifier values of both source and destination will have their `String` representation used in uniVocity metadata tables.
-Therefore, you must ensure identifiers can be converted from/to String consistently. uniVocity enables the use of transformations that can be used to achieve this if required.
+Therefore, you must ensure identifiers can be converted from/to `String` consistently. uniVocity enables the use of transformations that can be used to achieve this if required.

-Mappings can be auto-detected by default if field names match in both source in destination (or if you provide a NameMatcher).
+Mappings can be auto-detected by default if field names match in both source in destination (or if you provide a @@LINK(NameMatcher)).
 As this is not the case in the example, we must create the mappings between values manually. `value().copy("FdGrp_Desc").to("name")` does what it says: it copies the value in "FdGrp_Desc" to "name".